wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

     2. Data rows are ended with the **"~"** delimiter.
 In the tag body.
     3. Data columns are delimited with the invert quote **"`"** (back tick) making the row.
     4. First column can be taken as the unique and record identity column (UID).
-        1. If no UID is set, or specified with # or, 0, ID is considered to be auto-numbered based on data position plus 1, so not to have zero id's.
+        1. If no UID is set, or specified with # or, 0, ID is considered to be auto-numbered based on data position plus 1, so not to have zero IDs.
         2. When UID is specified, an existing previous assigned UID cannot be overridden, therefore can cause duplicates.
         3. Data processing plugins can be installed to cater and change behavior on this whole concept.
     5. Data is to be updated in storage if any column other than the UID, has its contents changed in the file.
        1. This behavior can be controlled by disabling something like an auto file storage update. i.e. during application upgrades.
 To prevent user set settings to reset to factory defaults.
        2. The result would then be that database already stored data remains, and only new ones are added.
 This exercise is out of scope of this specification.

     ```HTML